 Currently he is Administrative Faculty in Housing and Residential Life at the University of Nevada Las Vegas.
 He enjoys playing volleyball, tennis, pickleball, and being anywhere there is a pool.

-and moved Timothy deeply.
+and moved to Nevada.